-- the date of issue of the certificate must fall within our advertised dates for the funding year, so 1 January 2017-31 March 2018 for 2017/18
+- the date of issue of the certificate must be between 1 January 2018 and 31 March 2019

-Your partnership will send them to Skills for Care who will verify the claim.
+Your partnership will send them to Skills for Care.

 You’re responsible for maintaining a clear audit trail of funding received and spent and must be able to confirm details of learning and development funded through WDF if required so we recommend you retain copies of the evidence for your records.